 sticks and pinecones for a unique and tasty look.

-If you’re a returning reader to the LF Designs Blog then you know that I’m a huge proponent of candles!
+If you’re a returning reader to the blog then you know that I’m a huge proponent of candles!
 Their inviting glow and scents add a cozy element to any house during the holidays.
 Candles can be used on tables, bannisters, shelves and mantels.
 Try jar candles if you’re going country or invest in some elegant pillar candles if you want a vintage look.

 For those of you celebrating with little ones, Luminara candles are flame-effect alternatives that offer the same warm lighting while keeping curious hands safe.
 Time and again I’ve heard people ask if these candles are real only to hear them gasp a moment later.
 They’re available in a variety of colors, shapes and styles to give you all the options that regular candles offer.